fiftys7ven/alwaysfree/README.md

 4. Provide a brief description and a link to the resource.
 5. Submit a pull request.

+- Done!
+If you need more help, visit [our contribution how to](https://fiftys7ven.github.io/alwaysfree/contributionhowto.html)
 ## Contributing Rules

 If you wanna add a service, it needs to follow these rules: